johnx25bd/navwarning-analysis/README.md

   - For full dataset and each class, each authorities, charts, regions

-Look for NAVAREA shapefiles http://www.marineregions.org/downloads.php
+Look for NAVAREA shapefiles (IHO SEA AREAS - Version 3) http://www.marineregions.org/downloads.php